-- 3. Food Justice and Faithful Living Youth will consider how they can demonstrate faithfulness to God by recognizing the trying situations others face on a daily basis.
+- 2. Strength in Numbers Youth will consider how the community of faith can provide support in trying situations.
+The "Now What?" excerpt on page 1 suggests, "The devil presents [1] wants as needs, [2] falsehoods as truths, [3] distrust as faith."
+List these three categories on a posted sheet of newsprint.
+Invite the youth to brainstorm real-life examples and then to reflect on ways they might support one another in overcoming such failures.
+On a separate sheet of newsprint, put these mutual pledges in the form of a group covenant. - 3.
+Food Justice and Faithful Living Youth will consider how they can demonstrate faithfulness to God by recognizing the trying situations others face on a daily basis.
 Though Jesus resisted the devil's temptation to feed himself, the Bible records many instances of Jesus feeding hungry people and sharing meals with others.
 Take some time to explore information about the work of Food Corps (https://foodcorps.org) on behalf of children's equitable access to healthy food.
-Encourage the youth to reflect on what they learn by discussing the following questions: - What surprised you about the work of Food Corps and the children they serve? - How do you think a lack of access to healthy food would affect your ability to be faithful to God? - What is the connection between living faithfully and working for the benefit of others?
+Encourage the youth to reflect on what they learn by discussing the following questions: - %~ What surprised you about the work of Food Corps and the children they serve? - We How do you think a lack of access to healthy food would affect your ability to be faithful to God? - What is the connection between living faithfully and working for the benefit of others?